hadasevers/Ex4_OOP2021/README.md

 In this project, we programmed a pokemon game which was based on directed weighted graph.
 The game, was programmed by Python.

-## Classes and methods

-The part of the project was based on the previous task.
-So we used 3 previous classes.

 ## my_graph